ihsann83/AWS-DEVOPS/aws/class-notes/04-28-2021-lambda-api-gateway-callahan/Hands-on-Lambda-API-Gateway-02.md

 Deployment description: Part-3
 ```

-- it can be seen invoke URL on top like;
+- It can be seen invoke URL on top like;
 "https://d3w0w4ajyh.execute-api.eu-central-1.amazonaws.com/dev" and note it down somewhere.

-- Entering the Invoke URL into the web browser and add "/random-number" at the end of the URL.
+- Entering the Invoke URL into the web browser and add `/random-number` at the end of the URL.
 Show the generated random number with refreshing the page in the web browser.

 STEP 7: Implementation of the API

-- Open and Edit the file "apigw.html" in the Part-3 folder change the link and replace the string 'MY_API_GW_REQUEST' with the API Gateway Invoke URL e.g. "https://d3w0w4ajyh.execute-api.eu-central-1.amazonaws.com/dev"
+- Open and Edit the file `apigw.html` in the Part-3 folder change the link and replace the string 'MY_API_GW_REQUEST' with the API Gateway Invoke URL e.g. "https://d3w0w4ajyh.execute-api.eu-central-1.amazonaws.com/dev"

-- Go to S3 Bucket menu and select "clarusway.broadcast" bucket ---> Upload "apigw.html" file into the bucket.
+- Go to S3 Bucket menu and select `clarusway.broadcast` bucket ---> Upload `apigw.html` file into the bucket.

 - Copy Bucket's static website Endpoint and paste it to browser.